Ferrellgas facing new complaints over propane delivery delays

 CAPITAL REGION, N.Y.
 (NEWS10) — Ferrellgas customers have been calling and emailing NEWS10 ABC saying their propane tanks are running dangerously low as they wait for deliveries as the weather grows bitterly cold.

-In June of 2019, the company reached a settlement with the New York State Attorney General’s Office.
-At the time, the AG’s Office said Ferrelgas had taken steps to ensure a shortage would not happen again.
+In June 2019, the company reached a settlement with the New York State Attorney General’s Office.
+At the time, the AG’s Office said Ferrellgas had taken steps to ensure a shortage would not happen again.
 The agreement was said to have included adding more delivery trucks to its fleet.

-But a former Farrellgas driver who spoke with Anya under the condition of annonymity after these new complaints says the company just doesn’t have enough drivers to make timley deliveries.
+But a former Ferrellgas driver, who spoke with Anya under the condition of anonymity after these new complaints, says the company just doesn’t have enough drivers to make timely deliveries.

 For Travis, it was too little, too late.
 “I told them to leave,” he said as he watched the truck exit his driveway.

 Anya reached out to a Farrellgas spokesperson asking what the issue is now.
 She has not yet received a response.
-News10 investigated these new complaints last week and received a statement telling customers to order their delivery eary, to allow time for them to respond.
+NEWS10 investigated these new complaints last week and received a statement telling customers to order their delivery early to allow time for them to respond.
 However, the company did not directly address specific customer complaints.

 If you are a Ferrellgas customer who wishes to file a complaint, you can call the New York State Consumer Assistance Hotline at (800) 697-1220, Monday through Friday, 8:30AM-4:30PM.
 You can also file a complaint with the New York State Division of Consumer Protection by visiting their website: https://dos.ny.gov/file-consumer-complaint